grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 1. I need to invoke the `ApplyTo()` method.
 1. I need some kind of invalid data (although I don't know yet what to do to make it "invalid").

-I write that down in a form of code:
+I write that down as code:

 ```csharp
 public void